kbarbary/Dierckx.jl/README.md

 - Fit and evaluate 1-d and 2-d splines on irregular grids.
 - Fit and evaluate 2-d splines at unstructured points.
 - Fit "smooth" (non-interpolating) splines with adjustable smoothing factor s.
-- Derivatives of 1-d splines.
+- Derivatives, integrals and roots of 1-d splines.

 Install